 Silver in Innovation

 Thums Up, a leader in the soft beverages industry in India was targeting millennials for its new 2019 variant- Thums Up Charged in Summer.
 Their concerns of brand safety and engagement optimization were resolved with SilverPush’s Mirrors Platform.
-The AI powered in-video ads platform helped the brand reach their most relevant audience.
+The AI powered contextual video advertising platform helped the brand reach their most relevant audience.